mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 Neurosymbolic learning is one instance of neural program learning in which $P$ is a logic program.
 [Scallop](https://arxiv.org/abs/2304.04812) and [DeepProbLog (DPL)](https://arxiv.org/abs/1805.10872) are neurosymbolic learning frameworks that use Datalog and ProbLog respectively.

-Click on the thumbnails to see a few of the neural program examples from before expressed as logic programs in Scallop:
+Click on the thumbnails to see a few of the neural program examples from before expressed as logic programs in Scallop.
+Notice how some programs are much more verbose than they would be if written in Python.

 <!-- Second Figure -->
 <ul class="tab" data-tab="second-figure" data-name="secondfigure">